Software testing: VCR testing

 VCR testing, also known as "playback testing" or "record/replay" testing, is a testing technique for increasing the reliability and speed of regression tests that involve a component that is slow or unreliable to communicate with, often a third-party API outside of the tester's control.
 It involves making a recording ("cassette") of the system's interactions with the external component, and then replaying the recorded interactions as a substitute for communicating with the external system on subsequent runs of the test.

 The technique was popularized in web development by the Ruby library vcr.

 Contract Testing

-Contract testing, not to be confused with the aforementioned legally-motivated contractual acceptance testing, is a methodology consisting of testing the intergration point between any two software services by checking if the requests and responses sent between each conform to a shared set of expectations commonly referred to as a contract.
+Contract testing, not to be confused with the aforementioned legally-motivated contractual acceptance testing, is a methodology consisting of testing the integration point between any two software services by checking if the requests and responses sent between each conform to a shared set of expectations commonly referred to as a contract.
 It is often used in the context of distributed systems, service-oriented software architectures, and microservices.

+AI-assisted testing

+Since the early 2020s, artificial intelligence has increasingly been integrated into software testing workflows.
+AI-driven testing methods automate the creation of test cases, dynamically adapt to changes, and leverage machine learning to identify high-risk areas of the codebase — an approach that enhances regression testing efficiency while expanding overall test coverage.

+A key development is self-healing test automation, in which automated tests automatically detect and adapt to changes in a user interface without human intervention.
+Studies of AI-driven test automation across over 3,600 grey literature sources identified self-healing test scripts as one of the most common AI solutions in practice.

+A tertiary study published in ACM Computing Surveys (2023) found that AI methods have been extensively applied across all major phases of the software development lifecycle, and identified test case generation, fault prediction, and automated repair as the three most active areas of AI-assisted testing research.

+Shift-left testing

+Shift-left testing is the practice of integrating testing activities as early as possible in the software development life cycle, so that defects are detected when they are least costly to fix.
+The term was first described in academic literature in Dr. Dobb's Journal and formalised in subsequent ACM/IEEE research.

+Empirical research has demonstrated that shift-left testing leads to a 40–60% reduction in the time taken to detect defects, and a 75–85% reduction in the cost of eliminating defects when identified at early stages of development, compared to traditional approaches in which testing is deferred to later stages.

+A case study presented at the 2023 International Conference on Information Management and Technology (ICIMTech) found that integrating shift-left testing into an agile development methodology over one year measurably reduced the number of bugs reaching production.